-Smash TV is a spiritual successor to Robotron: 2084, an early arcade game that is one of the first examples of the twin stick control method.
+Smash TV is Eugene Jarvis' spiritual successor to Robotron: 2084, an early Arcade game that is one of the first examples of the twin stick control method.
 Smash TV retains this same gameplay, using the left joystick to move and the right to shoot, allowing a player to move in one direction while firing in another.

 The year is 1999.
 A new game show called Smash TV was created which puts its contenders to the fight for their lives.
 They will have to kill hundreds of enemies and collect money and prizes (from toasters to a big-screen TV).
 The inspiration for Smash TV seems to be the Arnold Schwarzenegger film, The Running Man.
 Two players can play simultaneously, and at the end of each of the three levels, the two players' performance is compared, with one being declared the winner.

-Each of the levels in Smash TV ends with a boss battle.
+Each level ends with a boss battle.
 The first level pits the players against Mutoid Man.
 The second boss is a giant, round face named Scarface.
 The third level seemingly ends with a fight against two large, robotic snake heads called Die Cobros.
 But this is immediately followed by the game's true boss, the game show host himself called Evil M.C.
 This battle is essentially a tougher version of the Mutoid Man boss fight.

-The same style of home version control was used in the Xbox Live Arcade version of the game, which is an emulation of the original arcade release.
+The Xbox Live Arcade version of the game, which is an emulation of the original arcade release, controls with its two joysticks.
 It is also the only version to include online play, letting two players play the game over the Internet.